Massouda Jalal

-She was also the only woman candidate in the
+Serving as the Minister of Women's Affairs (2004-2006) in the cabinet of government of Afghanistan and the head of the Commission for the Law on the Elimination of Violence against Women (EVAW), she left behind a string of legacies that includes the framework for the National Action Plan for the Women of Afghanistan (NAPWA), a ten-year plan for women to liberate Afghan women from poverty and promote their participation in public life.

-2004 Afghan presidential election.
-In 2004 election, Jalal was placed 6th among 17 male candidates.
-She has a background as a professor at the Kabul Medical University, and she has also worked in leadership positions in the UN World Food Programme and UNHCR offices in Afghansitan.
-She is fluent in Persian, Pashto, English and Hindi/Urdu and moderately fluent in French and German.
+Between 2001-2004, Dr. Jalāl also served as the only Afghan woman as the member of the “Peace Delegation of Afghanistan".
+Before joining politics, she worked as a Professor at the Kabul Medical University, and she has also worked in leadership positions in the UN World Food Programme, UNHCR, and the International Committee of the Red Cross in Afghanistan.
+She is fluent in Persian, Pashto, English, Dutch, and Hindi/Urdu and moderately fluent in French and German languages.

 Early life and education

-Born to a middle-class family in Kapisa Province of Afghanistan, one of seven children, Jalal moved to Kabul to attend high school.
-After scoring the second highest marks at the national level in the National College Entrance Exam of Afghanistan (Konkor), she attended the Kabul Medical University, where she later joined as a faculty.
+Born to a middle-class family in Kapisa Province of Afghanistan, one of seven children, Jalāl moved to Kabul to attend high school.
+After scoring the second highest marks at the national level in the National College Entrance Exam of Afghanistan (Konkor), she attended the Kabul Medical University as a first generation high school and college student, where she later joined the faculty.
 Amidst raging war in the early 1990s, she and her academic colleagues founded the Human Rights Commission which reported human rights violations to the UN Special Envoy to Afghanistan.
 She was a member of the faculty in the Kabul Medical University until 1996, when the Taliban government had her removed.
 After her removal from the Kabul Medical University's faculty, she worked as a National Senior Program Officer and Head of Women's Department for United Nations-World Food Programme (UN-WFP), Consultant to the International Committee of the Red Cross, and Senior Program Officer for the United Nation's Commissioner for Refugees (UNHCR).
 Under the Taliban rule, her efforts for women and girls’ right to education and work led her to get arrested for political reasons.
 She was released from prison through United Nation Headquarter's intervention.
-Her husband, Professor Dr. Faizullah Jalal, has been a professor of Law and Political Science at Kabul University for the past 30 years and they have three children.
-Taliban security service officers arrested Professor Faizullah Jalal on 8 January 2022 for his alleged role in criticizing Taliban government on social media.
+Her husband, Professor Dr. Faizullah Jalāl, has been a professor of Law and Political Science at Kabul University for the past 30 years and they have three children.
+Taliban security service officers arrested Professor Faizullah Jalāl on 8 January 2022 for his alleged role in criticizing Taliban government on social media.